In today's digital age, there are real differences between enterprise content management (ECM) and web content...

 ECM stores digital files within sets of nested folders, and it secures them with hierarchical access control lists.
 ECM features essential library services, enabling authenticated users to check files into and out of the repository, alerting others about file sharing conflicts and providing methods for resolving them.
 It often supports workflow and content categorization capabilities.

 WCM governs digital experience

-Specifically, WCM includes multiple content delivery capabilities to shape and channel digital experiences.
+Specifically, a WCM system includes multiple content delivery capabilities to shape and channel digital experiences.
 Initially, it was for full-screen web browsers, but today, WCM also nimbly pivots to support smartphones and tablets.
 Increasingly, a variety of next-gen digital devices need support.
 The particular features are continually changing and, in fact, WCM is now morphing into a more general category, DXM, or digital experience management.